makersacademy/chitter-challenge/README.md

 # Chitter Challenge
 A small Twitter clone that allows users to post messages to a public stream.
+Made as part of a challenge in week 4 of the Makers Academy course.

 ## Features
 A user can post a message (peep) to Chitter